 In the wake of high-profile launches, numerous legacy and DTC retailers have met content disaster.
-Can content marketing succeed in the paid-media dominated world of ecommerce?
+Can content marketing succeed in the paid-media world of ecommerce trends?

 If so, how do you create a strategy that aligns with and serves the funnel?
 What tactics and KPIs matter: search engine ranking, direct and assisted conversions, or some intangible kinship between buyer and “brand”?